Services supporting schools and settings

 • Pre-school children who have been discussed at an Early Years Planning and Review Meeting (EYPARM) and where it has been agreed that EP involvement is appropriate.

-For further information about both the statutory and traded work of this service, visit the Educational Psychology Service’s pages on West Sussex Services for Schools.
+For further information about both the statutory and traded work of this service, visit the Educational Psychology Service’s pages on West Sussex Services for Education.

 Principle Educational Psychologist: Andrea Morgan